staslev/LeetCode-refactored/FAQ.md

 ---

+#### Your so called refactored solutions are not as performant as the original ones, why would I want that?

+Abstraction and performance have always been a somewhat conflicting aspects.
+By introducing abstractions usually hurt performance at some level.
+Oftentimes the performance hit is negligible unless you're working on the Linux kernel, a NASA project, or other mission critical systems.
+Even when the performance penalty is non negligible, it should be weighted against the (ease of) long term maintenance of the code.

+A penalty of 10 milliseconds once in a blue moon may makes sense in some systems, if the gain is a more maintainable code.
+A penalty of 30 seconds in a realtime system may not make much sense.

+---

 #### It's hard to come up with clear and concise solutions on the spot, how did you do that?

 I most definitely did not.